Pyramid Head: Concept and design

 Ito wanted to create "a monster with a hidden face", but became unhappy with his designs, which resembled humans wearing masks.
 He then drew a monster with a pyramid-shaped helmet.
 According to Ito, the triangle's sharp right and acute angles suggest the possibility of pain.
 Of the creatures that appear in Silent Hill 2, only Pyramid Head features an "overtly masculine" appearance.
 He resembles a pale, muscular man covered with a white, blood-soaked robe reminiscent of a butcher's smock.
 He does not speak, but grunts and moans painfully.
 His most outstanding feature is his large red, triangular helmet.
 His weapons consist of the deadly and heavy Great Knife, which the player can find and use for the rest of the game, and later a spear.
 As a German World War II tank enthusiast, Ito was inspired by the lower hull of the King Tiger heavy tank when designing the edges of the character's helmet; other military vehicles from that region and era informed design elements as well.

 According to Konami's Lost Memories, his appearance was a variation of the outfits of the executioners from the fictional history of the town.
 They wore red hoods and ceremonial robes to make themselves similar to Valtiel, a monster who appears in Silent Hill 3.
 Like Valtiel, Pyramid Head dresses in gloves and stitched cloth and pursues the game's main protagonist.
 According to Silent Hill 2's character designer Takayoshi Sato, he appears as a "distorted memory of the executioners" and of the town's past as a place of execution.

 Christophe Gans, the director of the film adaptation of Silent Hill, suggested that Pyramid Head "was one of the executioners in the original history of the town" and "there is not one particular or exclusive manifestation of him as an entity."
-In October 2022, it was revealed that Pyramid Head was inspired by the background characters from the 1995 film, Braveheart.
+However, Ito rejected this suggestion, stating "they really misunderstood Pyramid Head.
+I designed that only for James."
+In October 2022, it was revealed that Pyramid Head's executioner background was inspired by characters in the 1995 film Braveheart.